doctrine/DoctrineORMModule/docs/developer-tools.md

                 ),
             ),

-            'zdt' => array(
+            'zenddevelopertools' => array(

-                // registering the profiler with ZDT
+                // registering the profiler with ZendDeveloperTools
                 'profiler' => array(
                     'collectors' => array(
                         // reference to the service we have defined